rohitnb/code-scanning-pr-scan/README.md

 5. Edit Line 264 of `index.js` and commit this to a new branch

 OLD: `var srcpath = path.join(cwd, path.join('/', header.linkname))`

 NEW: `var srcpath = path.resolve(cwd, header.linkname)`

 6. Create a Pull Request to `main` from the new branch
+7. Allow CodeQL scan to complete for the PR